-- Measure and increase the opportunities/initiatives where patients, families and caregivers are engaged as equal partners to encourage co-design - Caregiver distress rate for long-stay patients % of long-stay patients whose caregiver has indicated experience caregiver distress - Missed care the incidence of care that is not provided in accordance with the Patient Care Plan because a visit is missed or the Service Provider Organization (SPO) does not have the capacity to deliver the care - 5-day wait-time (personal support) % of adult complex patients who receive their first personal support (PS) service within 5 days of patient available date - 5-day wait-time (nursing) % of adult patients who receive their first visit nursing service within 5 days of patient available date - Complaints - · Percentage of complaints acknowledged to the individual who made a complaint within two, five and 10 business days - · Percentage of complaints closed within 30 calendar days and 60 calendar days
+- Measure and increase the opportunities/initiatives where patients, families and caregivers are engaged as equal partners to encourage co-design - Caregiver distress rate for long-stay patients % of long-stay patients whose caregiver has indicated they are experiencing caregiver distress - Missed care the incidence of care that is not provided in accordance with the Patient Care Plan because a visit is missed or the Service Provider Organization (SPO) does not have the capacity to deliver the care - 5-day wait-time (personal support) % of adult complex patients who receive their first personal support (PS) service within 5 days of patient available date - 5-day wait-time (nursing) % of adult patients who receive their first visit nursing service within 5 days of patient available date - Volume of Open ALC Cases Related to HCCSS - This indicator measures the number of patients who are ready to be discharged from hospital (acute care) and whose discharge has been delayed because of lack of availability of care or services at their planned discharge destination.
+This includes patients being discharged to home (with or without home care and/or community services), convalescent care, assisted living or long-term care.
+It does not include other institutional or residential settings such as rehabilitation, palliative care, or mental health services. - Community Crisis Patients Waiting for LTCH Placement # of new home care referral admissions for the most recent period compared to the same period in the prior year - Complaints - Percentage of complaints acknowledged to the individual who made a complaint within two, five and 10 business days - $\cdot\,$ Percentage of complaints closed within 30 calendar days and 60 calendar days